Xinjiang: Visiting the Sunday Animal Market and the Old Town of Kashgar

 Fat bottomed sheep anyone?
 At the Sunday Animal Market

 We ended up spending a week in Kashgar whilst we figured out our next move – we were back in China much sooner than planned and our flight to the east of the country was still a couple of weeks off.
 In the end, we decided to cut our losses – a reoccurring theme of the weeks prior and we were both feeling a bit defeated and keen to get back to the creature comforts of Thailand, and in particular the food as grilled fat bottomed sheep and huge flatbreads were beginning to take their toll.
 We re-booked our flight to Guangzhou over 5000 kilometres east, close to Hong Kong.
 Guangzhou was one of the cheapest destinations we could find but had nothing much to offer apart from a Thai Consulate so we spent a couple of days in the city getting a visa and attempting to get something decent to eat apart from McDonald’s.
-However just to really rub in the ups and downs of the weeks past our flight was unable to land due to storms and we ended up in Guilin for a few hours and to top it further, no sooner had we thought we’d managed to order a nice spicy chicken dish for dinner it arrived and turned out it was snake!
+However just to really rub in the ups and downs of the weeks past our flight was unable to land due to storms and we ended up in Guilin for a few hours and to top it further, no sooner had we thought we’d managed to order a nice spicy chicken dish for dinner it arrived and turned out to be snake!